Power-law escape rate of SGD: Abstract

 \section{Abstract}

 Stochastic gradient descent (SGD) undergoes complicated multiplicative noise for the mean-square loss.
-We use this property of the SGD noise to derive a stochastic differential equation (SDE) with simpler additive noise by performing a non-uniform transformation of the time variable.
-In the SDE, the gradient of the loss is replaced by that of the logarithmized loss.
-Consequently, we show that, near a local or global minimum, the stationary distribution $P_\mathrm{ss}(\theta)$ of the network parameters $\theta$ follows a power-law with respect to the loss function $L(\theta)$, i.e. $P_\mathrm{ss}(\theta)\propto L(\theta)^{-\phi}$ with the exponent $\phi$ specified by the mini-batch size, the learning rate, and the Hessian at the minimum.
-We obtain the escape rate formula from a local minimum, which is determined not by the loss barrier height $\Delta L=L(\theta^s)-L(\theta^*)$ between a minimum $\theta^*$ and a saddle $\theta^s$ but by the logarithmized loss barrier height $\Delta\log L=\log[L(\theta^s)/L(\theta^*)]$.
-Our escape-rate formula explains an empirical fact that SGD prefers flat minima with low effective dimensions.
+We use this property of SGD noise to derive a stochastic differential equation (SDE) with simpler additive noise by performing a random time change.
+Using this formalism, we show that the log loss barrier $\Delta\log L=\log[L(\theta^s)/L(\theta^*)]$ between a local minimum $\theta^*$ and a saddle $\theta^s$ determines the escape rate of SGD from the local minimum, contrary to the previous results borrowing from physics that the linear loss barrier $\Delta L=L(\theta^s)-L(\theta^*)$ decides the escape rate.
+Our escape-rate formula strongly depends on the typical magnitude $h^*$ and the number $n$ of the outlier eigenvalues of the Hessian.
+This result explains an empirical fact that SGD prefers flat minima with low effective dimensions, giving an insight into implicit biases of SGD.